 Especially since this closet is right near my front door.

 Step 2: Set Up A System for Decluttering

 Label a clean area outside of what you are decluttering with labels like:

 You don’t need anything fancy.
 Just some notebook paper, a marker to write with, and some tape to stick each sign to your wall.

-Place a large bag or box where each pile will be.
+Place a large plastic garbage bag or box where you will place items as you declutter them.
+Preferably in one of the categories listed above.
 One bag/box per pile so you have a specific spot to place all of the clutter you are cleaning out.

 Go through every item one at a time!
-This allows you to place that item, with purpose, into the correct category bag/box.
+This allows you to place each item, with purpose, into the correct category bag/box.
 (Below: Some of my piles were bigger than I

 Once you have everything removed from the closet, you will have your mess divided into your categories.
 Then you can immediately take the next action.